$0 Delaware Foster Care Quick-Start Checklist

 Tradeoffs

-Preparing before the session: You invest time upfront that pays off in a shorter licensing timeline.
-Background checks that take 15 to 60 days are already processing while you wait for the session.
-Your home is ready for inspection before the home study is scheduled.
+Preparing before the session: You invest time upfront that can reduce avoidable delays.
+Your documents and home are ready before the home study is scheduled, and you can confirm the background-check sequence with DFS before submitting anything.
 The limitation is that preparation requires a source of accurate, current, Delaware-specific information — and the DFS website, with its "Coming Soon" portals and 2009 payment schedules, is not sufficient on its own.

 Waiting for the session to start everything: Low upfront effort, but you add the session wait time plus the full post-session timeline to your total licensing duration.
-Every step — background checks, home preparation, training enrollment — starts after the session rather than before it.
+Formal steps follow the session and DFS instructions, while home and document preparation can happen beforehand.
 For families without time pressure, this is a reasonable approach.
-For kinship caregivers, commuters with scheduling constraints, or anyone motivated to move quickly, the wait is unnecessary.
+For kinship caregivers, commuters with scheduling constraints, or anyone motivated to move quickly, the wait is frustrating.

 Using a guide as your preparation tool: The Delaware Foster Care Licensing Guide provides the complete process — background check walkthrough with IdentoGO codes, home study preparation checklist from 9 DE Admin.
 Code 201, PRIDE training overview, DFS-vs-agency comparison, county-level logistics, and current board rates.
 It is the preparation resource that lets you arrive at the information session (or your first DFS phone call) ready to execute rather than ready to learn.